onlineforecast: An R package for adaptive and recursive forecasting: Notation and forecast matrices

 \subsection{Forecast matrix}

 A forecast matrix is the format of forecast data in the onlineforecast setup.
 See examples in the \vignette{setup-data} vignette.
 Data must have this format in order to be used as model input, and the forecasts generated are in this format.
 The forecast matrix holds for any past time \emph{the latest available forecast along the row} for the corresponding time \begingroup \arraycolsep{5pt} \endgroup where \begin{itemize} \item $t$ is the counter of time for equidistant time points with sampling period 1 (note that $t$ is not included in the matrix, it is simply the row number). \item $n$ is the number of time points in the matrix.
-Hence, the data is available and can be used as model input at time $t=n$. \item \nk is the longest forecasting horizon. \item The column names (in \R) are indicated above the matrix, they are simply a '{\bf k}' concatenated with the value of $k$, e.g.\ $n_k$ in the last column. \end{itemize}
+Hence, the data is available and can be used as model input at time $t=n$. \item \nk is the longest forecasting horizon. \item The column names (in \Rprog) are indicated above the matrix, they are simply a '{\bf k}' concatenated with the value of $k$, e.g.\ $n_k$ in the last column. \end{itemize}

 Note, that the $\textbf{k0}$ column holds values with forecast horizon $k=0$, which could be real time observations.
 Usually, only the horizons to be forecasted should be included, hence often $\textbf{k0}$ is not needed.
+For example with a prediction horizon $\nk=24$ at $t = 100$, we will have the forecast matrix \begingroup \arraycolsep{5pt} \endgroup In Section \ref{sec:setup-of-data} examples of how data and forecast matrices are set up in \Rprog are given.